kykashi/Portfolio-Projects/README.md

 - Used SQL, Microsoft Excel, and Tableau to explore data on powerplants to find what type of fuel they produce, and who are the top coutries for fuel production
 - China, the US, and India have the largest mega watt capacities--meaning these countries have the potential to house the mose energy
 - The most popular fuel type is Coal power and this is followed by Gas, Hydro, and Nuclear power
-- Intresting to see that both large and small countries house power plants
-- -Interested to see how solar, wind, and nuclear power will develop in the coming years with the rise of electric vehicles in many countries
+- Interested to see how solar, wind, and nuclear power will develop in the coming years with the rise of electric vehicles in many countries
 ### [Global Power Polants Data Analysis Tableau Dashboard](https://public.tableau.com/app/profile/kyle2216/viz/GlobalPowerPlants_16790001644500/Dashboard1)
 #### [Power Plants Data Set](https://www.kaggle.com/datasets/ramjasmaurya/global-powerplants)